ANKITKUMARSINGH2004/ACCENTURE---Data-Analytics-and-Visualization/README.md

-ACCENTURE-DATA-ANALYTICS-AND-VISUALIZATION-VIRTUAL-INTERNSHIP
+* ACCENTURE-DATA-ANALYTICS-AND-VISUALIZATION-VIRTUAL-INTERNSHIP

 This repository contains my solutions and project work for the Accenture Data Analytics and Visualization Virtual Internship offered by Forage.
 The virtual internship provides a hands-on learning experience in data analytics, allowing participants to gain practical skills and insights into the tasks and challenges faced by professionals at Accenture.

-About the Internship
+* About the Internship:

 The Accenture Data Analytics and Visualization Virtual Internship is designed to simulate a real-world data analytics project.
 Participants will work on a fictional client project, analyzing data and providing insights to drive business decisions.
 The internship offers a comprehensive learning journey, covering various aspects of data analytics, including data quality assessment, exploratory data analysis, data preparation, data visualization, and presentation of findings.

-Project Objectives
+* Project Objectives:

 The main objectives of the virtual internship are as follows:
 Gain practical experience in data analysis and visualization.
 Apply data cleaning and preparation techniques to ensure data quality.
 Utilize data analytics tools and techniques for exploratory data analysis.